sensorlab/sensorlab.github.io/content/people/gcerar/index.md

 interests:
 - Artificial Intelligence
+- Smart Infrastructure
-- Wireless networks
+- Wireless Networks
-- DevOps
 - MLOps
-- IoT

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.